maxx1128/maxx1128.github.io/_posts/2017-12-06-outwitting-our-horrible-inner-voices.md

 ---
-title      : "Outwitting our Horrible Inner Voices" date       : 2017-12-06 icon       : cast
+title      : "Outwitting our Horrible Voices" date       : 2017-12-06
+icon       : cast
 excerpt    : "Despite being of a single mind, most people have inner voices pulling them different directions that we need to avoid."